jameslamb/LightGBM/R-package/README.md

 1. Edit `configure.win` directly.
 2. Edit `src/Makevars.win.in`

-Install from source with GPU
+Install from source with GPU on Linux or Mac:

 ```shell
 Rscript build_r.R --skip-install